-When it comes to anything related to online payments and money transfers, without any second thoughts, PayPal is a perfect choice.
+When it comes to anything related to online payments and money transfers (for example, when you got paid for selling your old phone), without any second thoughts, PayPal is a perfect choice.
 PayPal has a huge userbase and the biggest reason being that it assists its users in every way possible.
 The same is the case when we talk about changing the primary email on PayPal.
-Whenever you have to receive money online from someone, you can provide that person with your email address added on PayPal and thereafter the payment can be done with a snap.
+Whenever you have to receive money online from someone, you can provide that person with your email address added on PayPal, and thereafter the payment can be done with a snap.
 But the problem arises when the email attached to your PayPal account is no more in use.
 Or due to any reason, that email is not suitable for money transfers.
 Well, the only option you are left with is, changing the primary email address on PayPal.

 Adding other email account or changing the primary email on PayPal is very easy.
 But in some cases, it can cause a problem and make it hard for you to do that.
 There can be many reasons for that but we have a fix for all of that.

 Recommended: How To Send An Invoice On PayPal?

 How To Change Primary Email Address On PayPal

 For changing the primary email, you can make use of PayPal on the web browser as well as the PayPal mobile app.
 But first, let us discuss how this can be achieved using the web browser.

 NOTE: If you have already added another email account to PayPal, then follow only step 1, 2 and 7.

 1. Reach the official website of PayPal and login if you’re not already.

 2. Now click on the Settings icon available at the top right side of the screen.
 While using a mobile device, click on the hamburger icon on the top left and then select the settings icon.